API Documentation

 It inherits transformer.JSONTransformer to enable a generic, recursive dictionary representation of the class instance hierarchy.
 This feature allows for efficient assertions on complex object hierarchies.

-Example test case (/test/integration/test_base.py, test: test_multi_item_object):
+Example test case (/test/integration/test_json_transform.py, test: test_list_object):

-assert shipment.json_dict == {
+assert root_object.json_dict == {

 'id': 'testshipment1',